Combining finance, strategy and corporate governance

 On current developments

-We live in a fast-changing world, characterized by the interaction of several movements of varying scale and scope.
+We live in a fast-changing world, characterized by the interaction of several movements of unequal scope and scale.
 Three of these constitute the "profound forces" referred to by Braudel: globalization, financialization and societal issues.

-• the societal stakes appear very low compared to previous movements, and it may be thought that placing them on the same level is an exaggeration.
-That may be, but we cannot underestimate the growing awareness, beyond the social inequalities that persist, of societal issues linked to ethnic origins, gender, religions and cultures... as well as the increasingly pressing concerns about the future of the ecosystem, this "Anthropocene", which we do not yet know will seal the fate of humanity.
+- the societal stakes appear very low compared to previous movements, and it may be thought that placing them on the same level is an exaggeration.
+That may be, but we cannot underestimate the growing awareness of social inequalities, societal issues linked to ethnic origins, gender, religions and cultures... as well as the increasingly pressing concerns about the future of the ecosystem, this "Anthropocene", which we do not yet know will seal the fate of humanity.

 The final, and most recent, component concerns digital technology, the symbol of a new Industrial Revolution that is beginning to make its full impact felt.
 These include the previous movements, which they tend to accelerate: